ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Much of the work aims toward normalization, that is making different ways of typing in the same thing look the same to scripts, so they don't have to account for variations (making script writing and maintenance easier).
-Other than tokenization, all other pipeline steps are under control the script (`$cs_token`), which can choose to use any combination of them at any time.
+Other than tokenization, all other pipeline steps are under control of the script (`$cs_token`), which can choose to use any combination of them at any time.

 ![ChatScript NLP pipeline](NLPipeline.png)

 ## Tokenization

-Tokenization is the process of taking a stream of input characters and breaking it sentences consisting of words and punctuation (tokens).
+Tokenization is the process of taking a stream of input characters and breaking it into sentences consisting of words and punctuation (tokens).

 ChatScript can process any number of sentences as a single input,